 The Washington Post reported that, in 2014, 770 million stamped postcards were processed by the U.S. Postal Service.
 There are some people who study and collect postcards, this is called etiology.

 To make a really good postcard, you have to make sure it is made from the best paper you could find.
 Postcards don’t usually use envelopes when sent, so your paper needs to be sturdy and suitable for your postcard design.
 You can make your postcard from thick paper or thin cardboard.
 We have sample postcards you can check out.

-Don’t forget to stamp your postcard.
-The postage stamp on your postcard helps postal services know the distance your card is travelling.
+Don’t forget to stamp your simple postcard.
+The postage stamp on your postcard helps postal services know the distance your card is traveling.
 The more you pay in postage stamps, the farther your card is getting.
 Send it with a smile, your postcard will carry it across oceans.

 It helps you stand out from the crowd.
 Back in the late 1800s and early 1900s, everyone was sending postcards.
 Not only did postcards serve as an easy way to communicate with someone, but they were also fun to collect.
 Nowadays, the average household receives only one personal letter every 7 weeks.

 148 x 105 mm is the usual size of standard postcards.
 However, the general consensus is that the dimensions of an international standard postcard are A6 size, 148 x 105 mm or 5.8 x 4.1 inches.
 The Universal Postal Union (UPU) has defined postcards as having the following maximum and minimum sizes for their members.